 LINCOLN, NEB. – Mark Kolterman of Seward has been designated a “Friend of Agriculture” by Nebraska Farm Bureau’s political action committee (NEFB-PAC).
 Kolterman is seeking re-election to represent District 24 in the Nebraska Legislature.

 LINCOLN, NEB. – The Nebraska Farm Bureau will hold listening sessions across the state in August.
 The sessions are open to the public and will provide farmers and ranchers with the opportunity to share their thoughts on issues impacting their operations.

-LINCOLN, NEB. – Nebraska Attorney General Doug Peterson has been designated a “Friend of Agriculture” by NEFB-PAC, Nebraska Farm Bureau’s political action committee.
-Peterson is seeking re-election as Nebraska’s Attorney General.
+LINCOLN, NEB. – Dan Hughes of Venango has been designated a “Friend of Agriculture” by Nebraska Farm Bureau’s political action committee, (NEFB-PAC).
+Hughes is seeking re-election to the District 44 seat in the Nebraska Legislature.

-LINCOLN, NEB. – John Murante of Gretna has been designated a “Friend of Agriculture” by NEFB-PAC, Nebraska Farm Bureau’s political action committee.
-Murante is seeking election to serve as Nebraska’s State Treasurer.
+LINCOLN, NEB. – Mike Groene of North Platte has been designated a “Friend of Agriculture” by Nebraska Farm Bureau’s political action committee (NEFB-PAC).
+Groene is seeking re-election to represent District 42 in the Nebraska Legislature.

 LINCOLN, NEB. – State senators Theresa Thibodeau, Brett Lindstrom, and John McCollister, have received the Nebraska Farm Bureau-PAC’s (NEFB-PAC), “Friend of Agriculture” designation.
 All three candidates reside in Omaha and are seeking re-election to represent their respective districts in the Nebraska Legislature.
 Thibodeau is seeking re-election to represent District 6, Lindstrom to District 18, and McCollister to District 20.